jouveits/gitlab-shell/README.md

 # gitlab-shell: ssh access and repository management

+## This fork
+In order to add our hooks

 GitLab Shell is an application that allows you to execute git commands and provide ssh access to git repositories.
 It is not a Unix shell nor a replacement for Bash or Zsh.